qcy321/FTM-CT/README.md

-# CTM: A Cross-Training Method for Code Search 🚀
+# FTM-CT: A Fine-Tuning Method with Cross-Training Policy for Code Search 🚀

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.9.13](https://img.shields.io/badge/python-3.9.13-blue.svg)](https://www.python.org/downloads/release/python-3913/)

-This repository contains the official implementation for the paper **"CTM: A Simple Contrastive Training Method for Code Search".
+This repository contains the official implementation for the paper **"FTM-CT: A Fine-Tuning Method with Cross-Training Policy for Code Search".

-CTM is a novel fine-tuning strategy that enhances code search models by optimizing the contrastive learning process.
+FTM-CT is a novel fine-tuning strategy that enhances code search models by optimizing the contrastive learning process.
 It introduces an alternating training mechanism that uses a cache of historical negative samples encoded by a fixed, best-performing checkpoint.
 This approach provides more diverse and challenging negative signals, boosting the model's semantic discrimination ability while simultaneously reducing training costs.

 ## ✨ Key Features

-* **📈 Enhanced Performance**: CTM consistently improves the retrieval performance of various baseline models on code search tasks.
+* **📈 Enhanced Performance**: FTM-CT consistently improves the retrieval performance of various baseline models on code search tasks.
 * **💸 Cost-Efficient**: By using a fixed encoder that doesn't require backpropagation, the `In-Policy` training stage significantly reduces computational overhead and training time.

 ## 🏁 Getting Started